Unlock this article, live events, and more with a subscription!

 Jonathan Page is a four time national cyclocross champion and silver medalist at the cyclocross world championships.
 For the majority of his cyclocross career, Page lived and raced in Belgium.
-He will retire from elite level racing at U.S. nationals in January of 2018.
+He retired from elite level racing at U.S. nationals in January of 2018.

 The famous Christmas week series in Belgium is many things for racers and sponsors alike.